-- 1. In Asset Detail, display the asset that has the image you want to print.
-Click the Images tab. - 2.
-From the left-hand pane, select the image that you want to print.
+- 1. In Asset Detail, display the asset that contains the image you want to print. - 2.
+Click the Images tab. - 3.
+From the left-hand pane, select the image that you want to print. - 4.
 Click the Print button.
-A standard Print dialog appears. - 3.
+A standard Print dialog appears. - 5.
 Complete the Print dialog.
 The image is sent to the printer.